December 08, 2023

 Confirm your ballot

 You should always verify with your local election official that you will be receiving a ballot.
 After you submit your Federal Post Card Application request form, call or email your local election official to verify they received it and will be sending a blank ballot to you.
-You can look up their contact info here.
+You can look up their contact info at Your State Rules.

 The contact information is also listed in the instructions generated when you complete the FPCA on Vote from Abroad.
 Alternatively, most states provide a website where you can verify your voter status, although these sites can sometimes be outdated.
 You can find it by searching for "[state] verify voter registration."